quill

 ◆ cpu_affinity

-Pins the backend to the specified CPU.
+Pins the backend to the specified CPUs.

 ◆ enable_yield_when_idle